racerxdl/gonx/README.md

-# gonx
+# Golang libnx wrapper for tinygo

-libnx wrapper for tinygo
+This library requires tinygo with libnx